 - Responsible decision-making: Can I deliberate and settle upon a course of action with adequate attention to various considerations and possible outcomes?

 SEL is vital for nurturing an ethic of inclusion in schools and classrooms, and this is particularly essential in this moment.
 To this end, CASEL has developed Reunite, Renew, and Thrive: Social and Emotional Learning (SEL) Roadmap for Reopening School in which they help school leaders navigate reopening, and discuss “leveraging social and emotional learning to promote equity and healing.”

 But what about individual classroom educators eager to implement SEL and derive its deep benefits right away?
-Facing History invites them to use our Back-to-School Toolkit, complete with a flexible teaching unit designed to support teaching in the opening days of any course.
-The unit has been constructed to develop students' social-emotional skills with the goal of helping them co-construct an open and inclusive classroom community in these unprecedented times.
+Facing History invites them to use our Back-to-School 2020 Resources, complete with tools designed to help teachers attend to the unique challenges that have emerged over the last several months.

 Facing History is a teacher’s best ally as they implement SEL in the classroom, and the data bears this out.

 Facing History is the only History and English Language Arts program endorsed by “Evidence for ESSA”—a resource that identifies and ranks programs that exemplify the educational standards outlined in the Every Student Succeeds Act (ESSA) based on evidence of their efficacy.
 Facing History is only 1 of 4 programs approved for high school, 1 of 8 programs approved for middle school, and 1 of 25 programs approved for social-emotional learning.
 ESSA recommends adoption of approved programs across K-12 environments and requires that schools seeking particular forms of federal funding implement only approved programs.